LArSoft/larsoft.github.io/wiki/Rerunning_a_job_starting_from_its_output.md

 ^2^ Exceptions apply: see below.

-A failure: `myjob.fcl` does not ask for timestamp to be added to output file name(#A-failure-myjobfcl-does-not-ask-for-timestamp-to-be-added-to-output-file-name)
+A failure: `myjob.fcl` does not ask for timestamp to be added to output file name
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If the output file name does not include timestamps (e.g. `myjob_output.root`), rerunning the job will attempt to overwrite the input file.
 We *definitely* don’t want that.\